On the Quasitrace Problem and a Characterization of W*-algebras: Background

-Like their von Neumann algebra counterparts, \AW-algebras have a type decomposition, which is largely based on properties of projections.
-The same notion of equivalence of projections caries over to this setting.
-Recall that two projections $p,q$ are said to be \emph{(Murray von Neumann) equivalent}, written $p\sim q$, if there is a partial isometry $u$ such that $p = uu^*$ and $q = u^*u$.
-We say that a projection $p$ is \emph{finite} if $p \sim q \leq p$ implies $p = q$; otherwise, we say that $p$ is \emph{infinite}.
+Like their von Neumann algebra counterparts, AW*-algebras have a type decomposition, which is largely based on properties of projections.
+The same notion of equivalence of projections carries over to this setting.
+Recall that two projections $p,q$ are said to be \emph{(Murray-von Neumann) equivalent}, written $p\sim q$, if there is a partial isometry $u$ such that $p = uu^*$ and $q = u^*u$.
+We say that a projection $p$ is \emph{subequivalent} to another projection $q$ if there exists another projection $q_0$ such that $p \sim q_0 \leq q$.
+In this case, we write $p \lesssim q.$ We say that a projection $p$ is \emph{finite} if $p \sim q \leq p$ implies $p = q$; otherwise, we say that $p$ is \emph{infinite}.